Back to blog

 One of the greatest risks for travel CMOs in the AI era is the hallucination of pricing and restrictions.
 If an AI agent tells a traveler that a flight includes two checked bags when it actually includes none, the resulting customer friction falls on the brand, not the AI.
 This is a technical governance task.

 CMOs must implement 'Brand Safety Frameworks for GEO' that involve constant monitoring of how LLMs interpret their brand's rules and offerings.
-By becoming the trusted data partner for organizations like OpenAI and Google, travel brands can ensure their high-fidelity feeds are prioritized over third-party noise.
+By becoming the trusted data partner for the major AI platforms, travel brands can ensure their high-fidelity feeds are prioritized over third-party noise.

 This requires a shift in budget allocation.
 Money once spent on broad-match PPC might be better spent on technical SEO engineers who can optimize RAG-friendly data structures.
 The goal is to ensure that when a generative engine looks for information, your brand's data is the easiest and most reliable to consume.
 This proactive stance prevents the brand from being misrepresented by models that are simply looking for the path of least resistance to a factual answer.